ichensky/ichensky.github.io/docs/dev/algorithms/essential/data-structures/graph/minimum-spanning-tree/kruskal-mst/kruskal-mst.md

 # Kruskal's Minimum Spanning Tree (MST) Algorithm

-Kruskal's algorithm is a greedy algorithm used to find the Minimum Spanning Tree (MST) of a connected, undirected graph.
+Kruskal's algorithm is a `greedy algorithm` used to find the `Minimum Spanning Tree (MST)` of a `connected, undirected graph`.
 The MST is a subset of the edges that connects all vertices together without any cycles and with the minimum possible total edge weight.

 ## Steps of Kruskal's Algorithm
 1. Sort all the edges in non-decreasing order of their weight.